DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 |

 ..
 Attention::
-    By recapturing the bag file for the gripper only and loading the same yml file generated previously, the operator can also check the pairing result of the tool's model mesh and scene cloud.
+    By recapturing the bag file for the gripper only and loading the same yml file generated previously, you can also check the pairing result of the tool's model mesh and scene cloud.

-For result validation, the operator needs to recapture the gripper bag file by using different poses instead of using the original poses generated in the beginning.
+For result validation, you need to recapture the gripper bag file by using different poses instead of using the original poses generated in the beginning.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image1/Picture21.png
     :width: 80%